q-shift/openshift-vm-playground/README.md

 ## End-to-end test

-To play with Kubevirt & Tekton to execute an end to end test case where we:
+To play with Kubevirt & Tekton to execute an end-to-end test case where we:
 - Create a Virtual Machine
 - Provision it to install podman, socat
 - Expose the podman daemon using socat